jina-ai/docs/chapters/my_first_jina_app/index.md

 TODO
 <img src="https://raw.githubusercontent.com/jina-ai/jina/master/docs/chapters/101/img/ILLUS8.png" width="20%" align="left">

-You can think of the Flow as telling Jina *what* tasks to perform on the dataset.
-The [Pods]() comprise the Flow and tell Jina *how* to perform each task, and they define the actual neural networks we use in neural search, namely the machine-learning models like `distilbert-base-cased`.
+- A Flow tells Jina *what* tasks (indexing, querying) to perform on the dataset.
+- The [Pods]() comprise the Flow and tell Jina *how* to perform each task.
+They define the neural networks we use in neural search, namely the machine-learning models like `distilbert-base-cased`.

-Jina uses YAML files to describe objects like Flows and Pods, so we can easily configure the behavior without touching our application code.
+Like Flows, Jina defines Pods in their own YAML files.
+We can easily configure their behavior without touching our application code.

 Let's look at [`pods/encode.yml`](pods/encode.yml) as an example: